-- Destinations and key connectivity the project will achieve - · How the project will increase walking and or biking - The lack of mobility if applicable Does the population have limited access to cars?
-Bikes?
-And transit? - Does the project have an unserved or underserved demand? - The local health concerns responses should focus on: - Specific local public health concerns, health disparity, and/or conditions in the built and social environment that affect the project community and can be addressed through the proposed project.
-Please provide detailed and locally relevant answers instead of general descriptions of the health benefits of walking and biking (i.e. "walking and biking increase physical activity"). - Local public health data demonstrating the above public health concern or health disparity.
+- Community characteristics and context (e.g., urban/rural/suburban, relevant history, socioeconomic characteristics, etc.) - Destinations and key connectivity the project will achieve - How the project will increase walking and/or biking - The lack of mobility, if applicable does the population have limited access to cars, bikes, and/or transit? - Does the project have an unserved or underserved demand? - The local health concerns responses should focus on: - Specific local public health concerns, health disparity, and/or conditions in the built and social environment that affect the project community and can be addressed through the proposed project.
+Please provide detailed and locally relevant answers instead of general descriptions of the health benefits of walking and biking (i.e., "walking and biking increase physical activity"). - Local public health data demonstrating the above public health concern or health disparity.
 Data should be at the smallest geography available (state or national data is not sufficient).
-One potential source is the Healthy Places Index (HPI). - For combined I/NI: discuss the need for an encouragement, education, and/or enforcement program.
+One potential source is the Healthy Places Index (HPI). - For combined I/NI: discuss the need for an encouragement and education program.

 - Applicants are not required to submit user counts at the time of application.
 User counts will be collected from applications that are successful in the program.
-"Need" must be considered in the context of the "Potential for increased walking and bicycling" - "Need" must be considered in the context of all the following: - Connectivity to key destinations - Mobility to access everyday destinations and services - Local public health concerns - To receive the maximum points, applicants must thoroughly demonstrate all of the above aspects of "need".
+"Need" must be considered in the context of the "potential for increased walking and bicycling" among users of all ages and varying abilities. - "Need" must be considered in the context of all the following: - Connectivity to key destinations - Mobility to access everyday destinations and services - Local public health concerns - To receive the maximum points, applicants must thoroughly demonstrate all of the above aspects of "need" and should address the needs of vulnerable and underserved populations, including disadvantaged communities (if applicable), older adults, and persons with disabilities.

-- Review the data provided for reasonableness from the proposed project. - The evaluator should consult the attached photos, and any other information available to make an informed decision. - A project does not need to have, or create, large numbers in order to cause great change to a community's active transportation increases, and this can be reflected in the scores given to a project. - Evaluate the level to which the applicant demonstrated the need for improvements in the project area. - When citing key destinations, does the applicant also explain why those destinations are important for the community being impacted? - o Do they cite specific destinations or just say "schools" or "stores" or "amenities"?
+- Review the data provided for reasonableness from the proposed project. - The evaluator should consult the attached photos and any other information available to make an informed decision.

-- Did the applicant identify specific local public health concerns, health disparity, and/or conditions in the built and social environment affecting the project community that can be addressed by increasing walking and biking?
-Including: - Thorough and nuanced discussion of existing health condition(s) amongst targeted users (responses should be more sophisticated than simply stating, "Walking and biking is good for health because it increases physical activity.")
-AND - The physical or social conditions (known as the social determinants of health) in the target community that contribute to the current health conditions (beyond other elements already addressed in the application including bike/ped infrastructure gaps and barriers, collision rates, etc.). - Provides local public health data demonstrating the above public health concern or health disparity, including: - Inclusion of health data at the smallest geography available (i.e., census track or county level if census track is not available) AND - Health status of targeted users given as percentages or rates using relevant and local health indicators AND stated as ranks or comparisons to non-targeted user data (e.g., the community has a higher/lesser obesity rate compared to both the state and other rural communities of similar size).
+- A project does not need to have or create large numbers in order to cause great change to a community's active transportation increases, and this can be reflected in the scores given to a project. - Evaluate the level to which the applicant demonstrated the need for improvements in the project area. - When citing key destinations, does the applicant also explain why those destinations are important for the community being impacted? - o Do they cite specific destinations or just say "schools" or "stores" or "amenities"? - Did the applicant identify specific local public health concerns, health disparity, and/or conditions in the built and social environment affecting the project community that can be addressed by increasing walking and biking?
+Including: - A thorough and nuanced discussion of existing health condition(s) amongst targeted users (responses should be more sophisticated than simply stating, "Walking and biking is good for health because it increases physical activity.")
+AND - The physical or social conditions (known as the social determinants of health) in the target community that contribute to the current health conditions (beyond other elements already addressed in the application, including bike/ped infrastructure gaps and barriers, collision rates, etc.). - Provides local public health data demonstrating the above public health concern or health disparity, including: - Inclusion of health data at the smallest geography available (i.e., census tract or county level if census tract is not available) AND - Health status of targeted users given as percentages or rates using relevant and local health indicators AND stated as ranks or comparisons to non-targeted user data (e.g., the community has a higher/lesser obesity rate compared to both the state and other rural communities of similar size).